mw18/Readme-Generator/README.md

   ## Useage:

-  The application will be invoked by using the following command:'node index.js'
+  The application will be invoked by using the following command:'node index.js'.
+You can preview the generated ReadMe in the README2.md file.

   ## License:
   MIT